8.00 am: A reaffirmation:

 8.30 am: A preparation.
 9.00 am: I addressed emails requiring immediate attention, reviewed and annotated a postgraduate submission, and laid out my objectives for the week ahead:

 12.00 pm: Over the weekend, I became conscious of the centrality of the blindness theme to ‘The Talking Bible’ project.
 This would delimit the scope of my intervention therein.
 Quite how the contextual topics, related to the time of the recording, would dovetail with this is yet to be determined.
 It’s rarely possible to address all the problems that beset a work simultaneously.
 However, with each individual solution, the answers to the remainder becomes increasingly straightforward.
-The Epistle to James project for two DJ decks etc, will, therefore, be abandoned.
-In its place, I’ll deploy two narratives taken from the Gospel of Matthew, each describing two blind men’s encounters with Christ (Matthew 9.27–31; 20.
+The Epistle of James project for two DJ decks etc, will, therefore, be abandoned.
+In its place, I’ll deploy two narratives taken from the Gospel of Matthew, each describing two blind men’s encounters with Christ (Matt.
+9.27–31; 20.
 30–34).
 These texts preserve the concept of ‘the double’ that had first drawn me to the Epistle of James:

 1.45 pm: Studiology.
 To begin – a putting away of the weekend’s sound recording equipment.
 Then, onto a partial reconfiguration of the sound system supporting the project, with the introduction of a new manual looper.
 This fulfils the systemic lack that I’d identified on July 18, 2017.
 The Power Supply Unit of every piece of equipment gets its own Dymo ID on arrival.
 Electro-Christening: